 Signals Red Ink Coffee has a sibling — thebettercoffee.org On this website you can explore the full system of The Better Coffee.
 You can download The Better Coffee Standard for free, discover the structures of cooperation created within The Better Coffee Endeavour, and sign up for courses from The Curriculum — some of them are available free of charge.

-Well-being Better Means: Well-being This essay is part of a series of authorial commentaries on the core values of The Better Coffee Standard.
+better Better Means: Well-being This essay is part of a series of authorial commentaries on the core values of The Better Coffee Standard.
 Here, we treat well-being as a test of the system: when health, comfort, and the capacity for joy remain costs borne in isolation, everything else easily turns into a façade.

 better Better Means: Dignity, First This essay is part of a series of authorial reflections on the core values of The Better Coffee Standard.
 It looks at dignity — and at what happens when value is made conditional on quality, price, and profit, allowing people to disappear behind facades.